OpenTitan Big Number Accelerator (OTBN) Technical Specification

 Number Access Name Description

-0x0 RW MOD The modulus used by the BN.ADDM) and BN.SUBM) instructions.
+0x0 RW MOD The modulus used by the BN.ADDM and BN.SUBM instructions as well as their vectorized variants.
 This WSR is also visible as CSRs `MOD0` through to `MOD7`.

 0x1 RO RND An AIS31-compliant class PTG.3 random number with guaranteed entropy and forward and backward secrecy.
 Primarily intended to be used for key generation.